opensafely-core/airlock/docs/explanation/workflow-and-permissions.md

 withdraw files, or comment on file groups.
 It is now the turn of the output checkers to work on the request, reviewing files and asking questions where necessary.

+A release request moves into APPROVED status when an output checker has clicked the button to release the files.
+At this stage, the files have been scheduled for release and upload to the jobs site.
+Once all files have been uploaded, the request will automatically move to the RELEASED status.

 The RELEASED, REJECTED and WITHDRAWN statuses are considered final states.
 When a release request is in one of these statuses, it cannot be edited by any user, and it cannot be moved into any other status.

 ```mermaid
 flowchart TD